Karroroenning/non-alcoholic-drinks/README.md

 - Code Institute (especially the Django blog) which helped me to understand how it all comes together.
 - Rebecca from tutor support helped me to understand my urls path and why it didn't worked.
 - Thanks to my mentor Martina for taking the time and giving me good inputs about my project.
 And sent very good suggestions for different repos that I could get inspiration from.
+- I struggled a lot with my google maps, but couldn't get it to work the way I wanted.
+So I searched on google and found a great youtube video that helped me.
+[How to add a map to your website with JavaScript](https://www.youtube.com/watch?v=B4p3A00uXAs&t=53s)
 - Have looked at [The paper lounge](https://github.com/cornishcoder1/the_paper_lounge) functions and received a lot of inspiration and a lot of understanding of how everything is connected.
 - I had a hard time getting started with my readme.
 So I've looked at three fantastic readme's that I've copied a bit from.
 - - [Humanitas](https://github.com/Sinha5714/humanitas_django_pp4/blob/main/README.md)